-The arc21 Joint Committee has decided to undertake a Judicial Review challenge of this decision, which will be progressed during 2022/23.
+The arc21 Joint Committee decided to undertake a Judicial Review challenge of this decision, which was progressed during 2022/23.
+In May 2023, following engagement with the Department for Infrastructure, the Judge quashed the decision of the Minister, and arc21 will now be working with its advisers to determine next steps.